riskybacon/spikes/opengl/4.1/cube/README.txt

 Purpose:

-Builds on the glfw-2.7.2 demo by introducing a uniform variable for the model/view/projection matrix.
+Builds on the triangle demo by introducing a uniform variable for the model/view/projection matrix.
 Rotates the triangle about the y-axis once every second.